sajadrajaei2000/Digikala_Clone_UI/README.md

 # Digikala_Clone_UI
-UI for DIgikala App in Flutter
+UI for Digikala App in Flutter